iamrinal/SVACE/README.md

-# SVACE Vulnerability Classifier with RAG and Code Generation
+# Vulnerability Classifier with RAG and Code Generation

 A comprehensive machine learning-based vulnerability detection and code fixing system that combines classification, retrieval-augmented generation (RAG), and multi-task learning (MCP) to analyze and fix code vulnerabilities.